-The second iteration of the Apple AirPods launched in March last year, with the best-selling true wireless ear buds offering a few notable improvements on the original 2016 set.
+The second iteration of the popular Apple AirPods launched in March of 2019, with the best-selling true wireless ear buds offering a few notable improvements on the original set launched in 2016.

-But with the Cupertino brand having since added the noise-cancelling AirPod Pros to its roster – and also set to add two brand-new products to the lineup – are these worth bothering with?
+But with the Cupertino brand having since added the sleeker noise-cancelling AirPods Pros to its roster – and also set to add two brand-new products to the lineup in the near future – are these worth bothering with?
 It's time to find out.

 Another benefit of the H1 chip is that you can now get Siri's attention without using your hands.
 Got an iPhone?
-Apple's voice assistant will read out your incoming text messages, and you can even reply without taking your handset from your pocket – both of which are useful if you're in the middle of a workout.
+Apple's voice assistant will read out your incoming text messages, and you can even reply without taking your handset from your pocket – both of which are useful if you're in the middle of a workout or running to catch a bus.

 So, the latest AirPods don't look especially rock'n'roll, but do they sound it?
 Well, they're noticeably louder than their predecessors, which is great for those of us who like rock and metal.
 The extra volume is also rather useful because, unlike the AirPods Pro, these ear buds don't cancel out background noise.